-It’s time to show you my October Burdastyle team make and for this month I chose the short sleeved raglan top…but with a twist…more on that later.
+It’s time to show you my October Burdastyle team make and for this month I chose the short-sleeved raglan top from Feb 2016…but with a twist…more on that later.

 For my top, I chose a couple of fabrics from my stash.
 The main fabric was leftover from a sweater dress that I made a couple of years ago and the accent cream shade is a cotton and lycra mix rib that I got from Ditto Fabrics last year.
 The rest of the cream fabric is earmarked for a basic slim fit top (I made sure I could afford to use a bit of it up for this top without compromising amounts).